 The words that people use in communicating with hotel staff members must be clarified.
-In this case, the person who booked the convention said there were confirmations for 100.
+In this case, the person who booked the convention said that there were confirmations for 100.
 Was this 100 guests for 50 rooms or 100 guests for 100 rooms?
-This lack of clarity was at the root of the problem.
+This lack of clarification was at the root of the problem.
 In some hotels, the reservations manager may require a change in reservations to be written (in the form of a letter); these written instructions are then attached to the convention contract.

-These examples of day-to-day problems in a hotel underscore the importance of good communication between the front office and other departments.
+These examples of day-to-day problems in a hotel underscore the importance of good communication between the front office and other departments in the hotel.
 Similar problems will occur again and again as you begin your career in the hospitality industry.
 You will grow as a professional if you adopt an analytical view of the communication system.
-Front office managers who actively participate in systematic communications are more effective managers.
-Training employees in proper procedures for dealing with other employees as well as their own departments helps improve the delivery of professional hospitality.
+Front office managers who actively participate in systematic communications will be more effective managers.
+Training employees in proper procedures for dealing with other em-